SaiKrishnaMohan7/Notes/ReactNotes/Notes.md

   - The `.connect()` method internally wraps a component that wants some of its children to have access to modifying the store in a Higher Order Component.
   - This helps in a way such that the store need not be pushed down all the components to reach the component that actually wants to modify the state, basically have access to dispatchers in the form of props.
   - When combining reducers using `combineReducers`, the reducers are available on an object when matching dispatches to props
+    - For accessing the state property when doing `mapDispatchToProps`, the pieces of state handled by that reducer are can be accessed via `state.reducerName.stateProperty`

 ## General Notes